apss-101/Kelvin-Weather/README.md

 # Kelvin-Weather

-This exercises demonstrates the use of varibles
+This exercises demonstrates the use of varibles to determine the temperature in Fahrenheit.